 The one we had is no longer available, but here is a similar one:

-We don’t allow the kids to watch too much screen time on car trips but on long road trips, some screen time is essential.
-We bought the kids 2 Insignia computers for Christmas.
-They are mostly for school, but on travel days we download one movie each and some educational shows for them to watch.
+We don’t allow the kids too much screen time, but on long car trips, some screen time is essential.
+We bought the kids 2 inexpensive tablet computers for Christmas.
+They are mostly for school, but on travel days we download one family road trip movie each and some educational shows for them to watch.

 I’m a HUGE FAN of IQ Twist, it keeps them amused for at least an hour and sometimes more in the car.
 The games come in a travel case so everything can be kept together neatly.
-There are 100 puzzles for the kids to do, we got this when my kids were 7 & 8 and they were able to do the puzzles no problem.
-They enjoy competing against each other to see who can solve the puzzle first.
+There are 100 puzzles for the kids to do, we purchased this set when my kids were 7 & 8 and they were able to do the puzzles no problem.
+They love competing against each other to see who can solve the puzzle first.
 You can find the game here.

 The classics are always classic.
 We started playing UNO with the kiddos earlier this year and we are absolutely addicted to it.
 Each morning we all sit down and play a few rounds before getting to our day.
 Now we take it in the car for the kids to play and it keeps them amused for quite a while plus they have a lot of fun with it.
 You can find Uno here.

-I’m warning you this will be messy but let’s face it, the vehicle is going to be a wreck when you arrive at your destination.
-You try to keep things clean but kids are kids and crumbs are bound and determined to make a mess and they do and so will this.
+I’m warning you this will be messy but let’s face it, the vehicle is going to be a wreck when you arrive at your destination anyway.
+You can try to keep things clean, but kids are kids and crumbs are bound and determined to make a mess and they do and so will this.
 You want this set because it will provide hours of play time for your kids.

-We found out how much the kids loved these when we ate out at a restaurant in Williams, AZ a few years ago.
+We remembered out how much the kids loved these when we ate out at a restaurant in Williams, AZ a few years ago.
 They offered these to the kids and they never looked up until their food came.
 I couldn’t believe it, so naturally, I ordered two the next day from Amazon and we’ve been using these for road trips ever since.

 Goodie bags are a fantastic way to pass the time in the car when hitting the roads.
 If you have a dollar store nearby, take a wander through the aisles and see what you can come up with, my kids love word search, anything arts and crafty, sometimes you find books in there for nothing.
 I also might pick up a small pack of gummies and throw it in there.
-In the toys section, you can usually find something for nothing.
+In the toys section, you can usually find cars for $1.
 I put stuff in their backpack where they have to search for it and that’s part of the fun too!